MUsmankhanzada/Cifar100/README.md

 - **Description:** A dataset of 60,000 32x32 color images in 100 classes, with 600 images per class.

 ## File Overview
-- `Last.pth`: Pre-trained model weights from the transfer learning approach.
+- `last.pth`: Pre-trained model weights from the transfer learning approach.
 - *(Include other file descriptions here if needed, such as training scripts, notebooks, etc.)*

 ## Key Features